 United States Air Force Joint Base Elmendorf-Richardson

 Although the cleanup is helping make the site safer, the damage was already done for people who worked there in the past.
-The base has been in operation since 1940 and thousands of people passed through it and were put at risk of developing mesothelioma and other illnesses.
+The base has been in operation since 1940, and thousands of people passed through it and were put at risk of developing mesothelioma and other illnesses.

-Asbestos was used so frequently in the past in so many different applications because it is an abundant, inexpensive mineral with a lot of important qualities.
-Mostly its ability to resist fire and heat has made it an ideal construction material for siding, roofing, floors, insulation, and fireproofing materials.
+Asbestos was used frequently in many different applications because it is an abundant, inexpensive mineral with many important qualities.
+Mostly, its ability to resist fire and heat has made it an ideal construction material for siding, roofing, floors, insulation, and fireproofing materials.

-Any job working on or around ships and boats, construction jobs, and most industrial jobs put people at risk for exposure and illness.
-Some of the known sites in Alaska to have used asbestos include:
+Any job working on or around ships and boats, construction jobs, and most industrial jobs put workers at risk for exposure and illness.
+Some of the known work sites in Alaska to have used asbestos include:

 - Alaska Lumber and Pulp Company, Sitka